 (The earlier, the better!)

 Homeschool Graduation Ceremony Mistake #6: Forgetting to Create (and Send) Invitations

-Graduation time is super busy for a lot of people, so once you get your date and location set you’ll want to get those invitations out ASAP!
+Graduation time (usually in May) is super busy for a lot of people, so once you get your date and location set you’ll want to get those invitations out ASAP!

-You can save money by creating and printing your own invitation with an online app like PicMonkey.
+You can save money by creating and printing your own invitation with a free online app like PicMonkey or Canva.

 Be sure to include the following on your homeschool graduation invitation:

 If you’re wondering how to make a graduation program, also check out Canva.
 They have a lot of different templates and its super easy to make and download a professional looking program for graduation to print at home or take to a printers.

 Homeschool Graduation Ceremony Mistake #7: Not Planning The Party Adequately (It’s Different Than a Traditional Graduation Party!)